Loop induced top quark FCNC through top quark and dark matter interactions: Dark Matter

 Direct detection is one of cornerstones of DM searches.
-The goal of the experiments is to detect the rare scattering between the non-relativistic DM and the target material; see Fig.~\ref{DM:dir}.
-The scattering cross sections could be separated into spin-independent (SI) and spin-dependent (SD) contributions based on the interactions between DM and SM particles.
+The goal of direct detection experiments is to detect the rare scattering between the non-relativistic DM and the target material; see Fig.~\ref{DM:dir}.
+The scattering cross sections could be separated into spin-independent (SI) and spin-dependent (SD) contributions based on the interactions between DM and the nucleus.
 Since the SI scattering resolves the entire nucleus coherently, the cross section will be enhanced by the squared number of scattering centers (nucleons).
-While for the SD scattering, DM couples to the nucleon spin and the coherent enhancement effects will disappear.
+While for the SD scattering, DM couples to the nucleon spin and the coherent enhancement effect disappears.
 To describe the SI and SD scatterings, we use the following effective Lagrangian~\cite{Hisano:2010ct,Hill:2014yka},

 where